yingweiwo

 Toxicity Summary

-Organic nitriles decompose into cyanide ions both in vivo and in vitro.
-Consequently the primary mechanism of toxicity for organic nitriles is their production of toxic cyanide ions or hydrogen cyanide.
-Cyanide is an inhibitor of cytochrome c oxidase in the fourth complex of the electron transport chain (found in the membrane of the mitochondria of eukaryotic cells).
-It complexes with the ferric iron atom in this enzyme.
-The binding of cyanide to this cytochrome prevents transport of electrons from cytochrome c oxidase to oxygen.
-As a result, the electron transport chain is disrupted and the cell can no longer aerobically produce ATP for energy.
-Tissues that mainly depend on aerobic respiration, such as the central nervous system and the heart, are particularly affected.
-Cyanide is also known produce some of its toxic effects by binding to catalase, glutathione peroxidase, methemoglobin, hydroxocobalamin, phosphatase, tyrosinase, ascorbic acid oxidase, xanthine oxidase, succinic dehydrogenase, and Cu/Zn superoxide dismutase.
-Cyanide binds to the ferric ion of methemoglobin to form inactive cyanmethemoglobin.
+Organic nitriles can decompose into cyanide ions both in vivo and in vitro.
+Therefore, the main toxic mechanism of organic nitriles is the production of toxic cyanide ions, or hydrogen cyanide.
+Cyanide ions are inhibitors of cytochrome c oxidase in the fourth electron transport chain complex (located on the mitochondrial membrane of eukaryotic cells).
+It forms a complex with the ferric atom in this enzyme.
+The binding of cyanide ions to this cytochrome prevents electrons from being transferred from cytochrome c oxidase to oxygen.
+As a result, the electron transport chain is disrupted, and the cell can no longer perform aerobic respiration to produce ATP for energy.
+Tissues that rely primarily on aerobic respiration, such as the central nervous system and the heart, are particularly susceptible to this.
+Cyanide can also produce some toxic effects by binding to catalase, glutathione peroxidase, methemoglobin, hydrocobalamin, phosphatase, tyrosinase, ascorbic acid oxidase, xanthine oxidase, succinate dehydrogenase, and copper/zinc superoxide dismutase.
+Cyanide binds to the iron ions in methemoglobin to form inactive methemoglobin cyanide.
 (L97)

 Toxicity Data

-LC50 (rat) > 5,000 mg/m3
+LC50 (Rat) > 5,000 mg/m3

-LD50: 1.75 to 1.8 g/kg (rats, oral) (L2093)
+LD50: 1.75 to 1.8 g/kg (Rat, oral) (L2093)

-Non-Human Toxicity Values
+Non-human Toxicity Values

-LD50 Rat (male) oral 1600 mg/kg
+LD50 Rat (Male) Oral 1600 mg/kg

-LD50 Rat (female) oral 2290 mg/kg
+LD50 Rat (Female) Oral 2290 mg/kg

 References